open-telemetry/opentelemetry.io/content/en/docs/concepts/what-is-opentelemetry.md

 [metrics](/docs/concepts/observability-primer/#reliability--metrics), and
 [logs](/docs/concepts/observability-primer/#logs).
 The instrumented data must then be sent to an Observability back-end.
-There are a number of Observability back-ends out there, ranging from self-hosted open-source tools (e.g.
+There are a number of Observability back-ends out there, ranging from self-hosted open source tools (e.g.
 [Jaeger](https://www.jaegertracing.io/) and [Zipkin](https://zipkin.io/)), to
-commercial SAAS offerings.
+commercial SaaS offerings.

 In the past, the way in which code was instrumented would vary, as each Observability back-end would have its own instrumentation libraries and agents